Užmirštos karalystės pasakos

 The king rejoiced, and all the kingdom’s peasants sighed in relief, knowing the king would no longer hassle them.

 The knight set off to rescue the princess.
 He walked like that for several days and nights, until his food ran out and hunger enveloped him.
 Eventually, he reached a large lake.
 On this occasion, he decided to catch some fish and started turning over the stones and stumps along the shore.
-He rummaged and thudded for a long time until under one he found three worms who hadn’t managed to realize what was happening and flee—blinded by the light.
+He rummaged and thudded for a long time until he found three worms blinded by the light, who hadn't managed to catch up and flee.
 Just as the knight was about to stick one onto the hook, it spoke in a human voice:

 — Noble knight, don’t kill us and don’t skewer us on the hook.
 We will help you in better ways.
-Wrap one of us onto the hook and cast it into the water.
+Wrap one of us around the hook and cast it into the water.

 The knight was a bit surprised to see a talking worm, but then remembered that dragons existed, calmed down a bit and replied: